sergio2448/side_stacker_scaffold/README.md

 2. Build the container: `docker-compose build`
 3. Run it: `docker-compose up -d`
 4. Run migrations (The container must be running): `docker-compose exec --workdir=/app backend pw_migrate migrate`
-5. Run the tests (The container must be running): `docker-compose exec backend pytest -sv`
+5. Run the backend tests (The container must be running): `docker-compose exec backend pytest -sv`
+6. Run the frontend tests (The container must be running): `docker-compose exec --workdir=/app frontend yarn test_docker`
-6. You can run `docker-compose exec app bash` to have a shell inside the container.
+7. You can run `docker-compose exec app bash` to have a shell inside the container.
-7. Example to run a single test:  `docker-compose exec backend pytest -sv src/tests/test_controller.py::test_player_in_turn`
+8. Example to run a single test:  `docker-compose exec backend pytest -sv src/tests/test_controller.py::test_player_in_turn`
-8. Then to play it you just have to go to `0.0.0.0:3000` in your browser (Requires the container running)
+9. Then to play it you just have to go to `0.0.0.0:3000` in your browser (Requires the container running)

 ## Adding frontend packages when running with Docker